How you schedule your day-to-day tasks can make or break your productivity.

-Digital calendars will make it easy to do this.
-They are filled with features such as color codes that you can use to set apart high top priority jobs from the rest.
+Digital calendars will make it easier to do this.
+They are filled with features such as color codes that you can use to set apart high-top priority jobs from the rest.

 Struggling with procrastination?
 Click down below to download “The Procrastination Killer” for FREE where I’m sharing 6 of my best strategies to beat procrastination FOR GOOD, and get highly productive.

 Each activity will require a certain quantity of time to finish.